 The first day of school here is not a big deal.
 In fact most kids either show up late or sometimes don’t go the first day at all.
 I have been trying to understand this but am still drawing a blank.
 It was really sad for me the first day and it was the first time I’ve ever cried dropping them off to school.

 While private schools provide transportation most public schools do not.
-There are a lot of small neighborhood schools here in Marrakech, in fact there’s often several within a very small distance.
-In rural areas and small cities there are fewer options.
-In many desert and mountain communities children may have to walk several miles to get to schools that are much more dire than those in the city.
+There are a lot of small neighborhood schools here in Marrakech, in fact, there are often several within a very small distance.
+In rural areas and small cities, there are fewer options.
+In many desert and mountain communities, children may have to walk several miles to get to schools that are much direr than those in the city.

 International Schools in Morocco